-Despite the heightened political situation, to Moscow we went where we liaised with our barmy Russian guide, Dmitry.
+Despite the heightened political situation – the Russo-Georgian War kicked off a few days before, we went to Moscow and met our barmy Russian guide, Dmitry.
 His fondness for taking his top off was matched only by the regularity of seeing him adorning his beloved aviators in a suitably photogenic location.

 We did most of our acclimatisation on nearby peaks such as Andyrichi (3,913m) before moving to Elbrus itself.
-After a few days, we moved to the Barrels at 3,800m which would be our base, including some acclimatisation and technical skills sessions, until we made our summit attempt.
+After a few days, we moved to the Barrels at 3,800m before making our summit attempt.

-The climb itself was rather uneventful.
-The route slowly took us to a fairly gradual slope, zig-zagging our way up this open stretch and gaining altitude at a reasonable rate.
-The weather turned on us mid-way through the day which reduced the temperature and visibility but we remained resolute and determined to summit as a team.
-We finally all made it to the top where our views from the highest point in Europe amounted to a matter of metres.
+The climb itself was uneventful.
+We gradually zig-zagged up and gained altitude at a reasonable rate.
+The weather turned mid-ascent which reduced temperature and visibility but we remained resolute to summit as a team.
+We all finally made it to the top where our views from the highest point in Europe amounted to a matter of metres.
 Typical.

-That would, however, be dependent upon how my focus altered having started at University and whether I was willing to maintain the commitment required to make my 7 Summits dream a reality.
-Either way, it had been a good start and I hoped that trend would continue.
+That, however, was dependent upon my focus and whether I was willing to maintain the commitment required to make my 7 Summits dream a reality having started at university.